 - High-rise buildings range in size depending on zoning laws.
 They are more than 12 floors and up to 40 stories.
 There may be a mix of apartment sizes and layouts as well as up to 20 apartments per floor.
 Many amenities are offered at these buildings because the sheer size allows the space for extras, and the amenities draw tenants.

 Multifamily Investment Properties

 - When committing to an investment opportunity, you think about the time and effort that you need to put in.
-Investing in a multifamily property means just 1 property to manage, service and care for.
-If you have 10 apartments versus 10 single-family homes, your 10 apartments are in 1 place.
-You replace 1 roof, 1 A/C unit and hire 1 landscaper for 1 yard.
-Your drive to take care of business takes maybe 1 hour instead of 10.
+Investing in a multifamily property means just one property to manage, service and care for.
+If you have 10 apartments versus 10 single-family homes, your 10 apartments are in one place.
+You replace one roof and hire one landscaper for one yard.
+Your drive to take care of business takes maybe one hour instead of 10.
 Even better, you can live in one of the apartments and potentially live rent-free while staying on top of maintenance.

 - Your portfolio will be more impressive.
 Growing your investment portfolio can be faster if dealing with a multifamily property.
 The number of units you obtain per transaction will increase much faster than with purchasing single-family properties.
 It’s also easier to sell them when the time comes because multifamily properties have many eager and willing investors ready to take over when you’re done.

 - Multifamily investments may not be for everyone.
 Dealing with many tenants and the upkeep of a multifamily building can be stressful, expensive and hard and sometimes should be reserved for seasoned investors.
 A single-family investment may make it easier to get your feet wet and see how you like it, while not putting too much money into it right away.
 It’s expensive to invest in multifamily properties.